 “Gee, Mister, that’s a lot!” said Tommy.
 “Will you teach me to ride a horse?”

 “If I see you’re careful and you mind your manners, and do your fair share around the place, and Alice says it’s alright, we might get you a pony some day to ride.”

 “A pony!
 Yes, Mister!
 We’ll do what you ask.
 Won’t we, Mary?
 Roseanne?”

 “Awww shucks,” said Tommy.
 “Anybody can see these are nice folks.”

 The buckboard wagon, with Al and Alice Green sitting on a blanketed seat up front, and the three children sprawled in the back box also on wool blankets, bounced along the rutted dirt road back to the Green ranch.
 Alice was constantly turning her head and smiling broadly at the three children.
 Al, who was watching his wife closely saw the gleam of her eyes and lines of happiness etched across her face.

 “Well?” asked Al, getting his wife’s attention.

 Alice flashed her husband a grand smile.
 It lit up her face and made her even more radiant.
-She reached a hand over and patted him
+She reached a hand over and patted him on the knee.

 “I think it’s going to work out just fine,” said Alice.